 In schools, we encourage students to find their voice and to discover their identity: who they are and who they want to be.
 When we succeed, students are prepared to contribute richly to their communities and support what is best and right.
 When we fail, students may muddle through their lives, frustrated and seeking refuge on any island that provides succor.
 Either way, maturation sometimes involves students trying on different personas and honing their voice by trying out hurtful words.
-They explore the boundaries of acceptability, and in those moments when students voice nascent ideas or explore new selves, it can be uncomfortable for them and those who work with them.
+They explore the boundaries of acceptability.
+And in those moments when students voice nascent ideas or explore new selves, it can be uncomfortable for them and those who work with them.

-In my younger days, teenagers blithely said, “nigger” or “faggot,” because society didn’t disparage such use.
+In my younger days, teenagers blithely said, “nigger” or “faggot,” or other slurs because society didn’t disparage such use.
 Today, you rarely hear either one of those words in an enlightened community.
 But teenagers find new words to express themselves, test boundaries and shock.
 Soon after 9/11, NPR reported that teenagers took to calling one another “terrorist,” as a means of expressing disapproval and garnering attention.

 Teenagers have a knack for employing language that is poignant, powerful and arresting.
 And so it is with “gay.”
 As noted in Urban Dictionary.com, “gay” is “often used to describe something stupid or unfortunate, originating from homophobia.
 It is used among many teenage males in order to buff up their ‘masculinity.’”
 The word shocks and titillates; yet, few object to its use.
 I have heard it spoken at stadiums, on trains, at restaurants and on the radio, with nary a response from the people listening.
 When called on it, students say, “Oh, we don’t mean it that way; we just mean stupid.”
 Or they hide behind the response, “I was only joking.”
 Yet, there is truth in every joke.
 Words hurt, and certain words can cause hurt.